Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Methods

-In Equation~(\ref{eq:stat_model_prob}), $n_i$ is the instrument reading from experimental run $i$, $\Phi_i$ is the flux for experimental run $i$, $s$ is a linear transformation of $\Phi_i$ to the interval $[-1, 1]$, $P_m$ is the Legendre polynomial of order $m$ \cite{LegendreFunction}, $\balpha = (\alpha_0, \dots, \alpha_p)$ is a vector of polynomial coefficients, $\phi_j$ is the flux of lamp $j$, $x_{ij}$ takes the values 0 or~1 for lamp $j$ being off or on in experimental run $i$, $\sigma$ represents electronic noise, $\Phi_{\rm max}$ estimates the maximum flux (and so sets the overall flux scale), $\tau$ represents the standard deviation associated with knowledge of the maximum flux, $\gamma$ is a penalty parameter that pulls the regression coefficients towards expected values \textit{a priori}, and $\lambda$ is another penalty parameter that disallows very large values of $\gamma$.
-In Equation~(\ref{eq:stat_model_prob}), the $n_i$, the $x_{ij}$, $\Phi_{\rm max}$, $\tau$, and $\lambda$ are taken to be known fixed quantities.
-All other parameters in Equation~(\ref{eq:stat_model_prob}), i.e., $\bphi = (\phi_1, \dots, \phi_J)$, $\balpha$, $\gamma$, and $\sigma$ are realized as maximum likelihood estimates (MLEs) (see for example Chapters 4 and 5 of \cite{wood2015core}).
+where $\sim$ indicates that the quantity on the left follows the distribution on the right, $\mbox{Normal}\left(\mu,\xi^2\right)$ is the normal distribution with mean $\mu$ and standard deviation $\xi$, $\mbox{Exponential}\left(\lambda\right)$ is the exponential distribution with mean $\lambda$, $n_i$ is the instrument reading from data point $i$, $\Phi_i$ is the stimulus (here a flux) for data point $i$, $s$ is a linear transformation of $\Phi_i$ to the interval $[-1, 1]$, $P_m$ is the Legendre polynomial of order $m$~\cite{LegendreFunction}, $\balpha = (\alpha_0, \dots, \alpha_p)$ is a vector of polynomial coefficients, $\phi_j$ is the flux of lamp $j$, $x_{ij}$ takes the values 0 or~1 for lamp $j$ being off or on in data point $i$ (and the values are restricted to only physically allowed configurations in the case of variable light sources), $\sigma$ represents noise, $\Phi_{\rm max}$ estimates the maximum flux, $\tau$ is the uncertainty in the estimate of the maximum flux, $\gamma$ is a penalty parameter that pulls the regression coefficients towards expected values \textit{a priori}, and $\lambda$ is another penalty parameter that disallows very large values of $\gamma$.
+The noise represented by $\sigma$ may be due both to instrumental sources and noise in the stimulus.
+The $n_i$, the $x_{ij}$, $\Phi_{\rm max}$, $\tau$, and $\lambda$ are taken to be fixed quantities and are inputs to the model.
+All other parameters, i.e., $\bphi = (\phi_1, \dots, \phi_J)$, $\balpha$, $\gamma$, and $\sigma$ are estimated by maximum likelihood and those estimates are called maximum likelihood estimates (MLEs)\footnote{See for example Chapters 4 and 5 of \cite{wood2015core}}.
+If the parameter $\sigma$ were known or estimated from a separate experiment, it could be treated as a known fixed quantity.
+The assumption of normally distributed homogeneous noise is not a unique possible choice, and the exact noise behavior of the model must be tuned to match the system under study (see Section~\ref{sec:beam_conjoiner} for an example).